Advertisement

 Check

-with the Hire company if you can take the car out of the country you are renting
+with the Hire company if you can take the car out

-car into Northern Ireland or into the Republic of Ireland.
-You will probably have
+take the car into Northern Ireland or into the Republic

-to pay for crossing the border in Ireland.
+the border in Ireland.

 -

-When dropping of the car make sure you remove or personal
+When dropping of the car make

-belongings and have it checked in and signed off. -
+it checked in and signed off.

 The

-majority of vehicle hire companies class snow chains and winter tyres as optional
+majority of vehicle hire companies class snow chains

-extras on winter holiday hire packages.
+and winter tyres as optional extras on winter holiday

 The